awsdocs/aws-amplify-console-user-guide/doc_source/build-settings.md

 # Configuring build settings<a name="build-settings"></a>

-When you deploy an app with Amplify, it automatically detects the front end framework and associated build settings by inspecting the `package.json` file in your repository\.
+When you deploy an app with Amplify Hosting, it automatically detects the front end framework and associated build settings by inspecting the `package.json` file in your repository\.
 You have the following options for storing your app's build settings:
 + Save the build settings in the Amplify console \- The Amplify console autodetects build settings and saves them so that they can be accessed via the Amplify console\.
 Amplify applies these settings to all of your branches unless there is an `amplify.yml` file stored in your repository\.
 + Save the build settings in your repository \- Download the `amplify.yml` file and add it to the root of your repository\.